 Cuesta’s views gained more influence when adopted and developed by his successor, Octavio Paz.
-Paz expresses the same irritation from the indigenous literature in opening his Introducción a la poesía Méxicana with the word España (Paz 1988 [1952]).
-The Mexican literature, in this essay, is represented as a product of the Spanish renaissance.
-Paz sees in the Spanish renaissance, a foreign style that was borrowed from Italy, a symbol of universalism, of literature that does not know borders.
-And since the Spanish conquest happened to occur during the Spanish renaissance, he claims, it left a Universalist mark upon the Mexican literature.
+Paz expressed the same irritation with indigenous literature in opening his Introducción a la Poesía Mexicana with the word España (Paz 1988 [1952]).
+In this essay, Mexican literature is represented as being a product of the Spanish renaissance.
+In the Spanish renaissance, Paz sees a foreign style that was borrowed from Italy, a symbol of universalism, of literature that knows no borders.
+And since the Spanish conquest occurred during the Spanish renaissance, he claims it left a Universalist mark on Mexican literature.

 But can a national literature be identified as universal?
 There is a certain paradox in finding the Mexican identity in the universal.
-Cuesta and Paz, though firmly arguing for the universality of the Mexican literature, are still occupied in Mexican issues.
-Cuesta edited an anthology of Mexican poetry and Paz often judges poets by the degree of their Mexicanity (Paz 1972: 64).
-In fact, Paz himself soften his argument later on.
-In Puertas al Campo (1972 [1966]) he claims that although the Mexican literature borrowed its language from Spain the Mexican literature developed its own literary tradition, it turned to be “Un árbol distinto, con hojas más verdes y jugos más amargos.
+Cuesta and Paz, though firmly arguing for the universality of Mexican literature, are still concerned with Mexican issues.
+Cuesta edited an anthology of Mexican poetry, and Paz often judged poets by the degree of their Mexicanity (Paz 1972: 64).
+In fact, Paz himself later softened his argument.
+In Puertas al Campo (1972 [1966]), he claims that, although Mexican literature borrowed its language from Spain, it still developed its own literary tradition: it grew into “Un árbol distinto, con hojas más verdes y jugos más amargos.
 Entre sus brazos anidan pájaros desconocidos en España” (Ibid: 15).
-After admiting the particularity of the Mexican tradition, Paz is also ready to acknowledge the importance of the indigenous literature that he dismissed earlier: “la influencia de la poesía Náhuatl en varios poetas mexicanos ha sido muy profunda, pero quizás esos poetas no se habrían reconocido en esos textos… si no hubiesen pasado antes por la experiencia del surrealismo (Ibid.
+After admitting the particularity of the Mexican tradition, Paz goes on to acknowledge the importance of the same indigenous literature he had dismissed earlier: “la influencia de la poesía Náhuatl en varios poetas mexicanos ha sido muy profunda, pero quizás esos poetas no se habrían reconocido en esos textos… si no hubiesen pasado antes por la experiencia del surrealismo (Ibid.
 20).

-Lee attributed the shift in Paz’s views to the increasing publishing of indigenous works by Migue Angel Garibay (Lee 2014: 899).
-Thanks to Garibay’s editions writers such as Carlos Fuentes and Octavio Paz himself could discover the exuberance of that literature.
-Indeed, these editions made the ancient materials accessible to a larger audience than it ever was.
-But they were not the first.
-Lee refers to Gonzalez peña’s anthology (1928) that ignores any type of pre-Columbian literature as an evidence for the ignorance of indigenous literature in the pre-Garibay era.
-But years before that, in a small review in the Contempráneos, the young Montellano criticised the lack of the indigenous literature in the anthology (Montellano 1988 [1929]: 209-211).
-In the following years, Montellano’s interest in the indigenous literature would accumulate and be developed significantly.
-His essay and poems, thus, are a testament for an early attempt to revaluate the ancient literature of Mexico and consider various ways in using it in the modern literary world.
+Lee attributed the shift in Paz’s views to the increased publication of indigenous works by Miguel Angel Garibay (Lee 2014: 899).
+Garibay’s editions made the exuberance of this literature accessible to writers such as Carlos Fuentes and Paz.
+Indeed, these editions made the ancient materials accessible to a larger audience than ever before.
+However, they were not the first.
+Lee refers to Gonzalez Peña’s anthology (1928), that ignores any type of pre-Columbian literature, as evidence of the ignorance of indigenous literature in the pre-Garibay era.
+But years before that, in a small review in the Contempráneos, the young Montellano had criticized the lack of indigenous literature in the anthology (Montellano 1988 [1929]: 209-211).
+In the following years, Montellano’s interest in indigenous literature would grow and develop significantly.
+His essay and poems, thus, are a testament to an early attempt to revaluate the ancient literature of Mexico and consider various ways of using it in the modern literary world.